-Endometriosis is a medical condition that occurs when the lining of the uterus, called the endometrium, grows in other places, such as the fallopian tubes, ovaries, the bladder or elsewhere in the pelvis.
+Endometriosis is a medical condition that occurs when the lining of the uterus, called the endometrium, grows in other places, such as the Fallopian tubes, ovaries, the bladder, or elsewhere in the pelvis.

 The cause of endometriosis is unknown.
 One theory of endometriosis causes is that retrograde flow of menstrual debris through the Fallopian tubes results in endometrial tissue being deposited in unusual locations within the pelvic and abdominal cavities.

 Endometriosis symptoms include severe pain, menstrual cramping, heavy menstrual period bleeding and pain with intercourse.
-What’s more, the abnormal tissue can leave damaging scars on the pelvic organs called adhesions that can result infertility problems.
+What’s more, the abnormal tissue can leave damaging scars on the pelvic organs called adhesions that can result in infertility problems.